MetaBorgCube/oopsla18-artifact/README.md

   If the number of failed or remaining constraints is not zero, the program did not successfully type check.

-- Every language project includes a test suite for the static semantics of the language, located in the `test` directory.
+- Every language project has an accompanying test project, which contains a test suite for the static semantics of the language.
 Test files have a `.spt` extension, and can be opened and inspected in an editor by double-clicking.
   Failing tests are marked with a red marker.
 If a file contains many tests, it may take a while before the tests are finished and the success and failures are correctly marked.
 Use the console or the progress window to check if the tests are still running.

-- All tests in a directory can be run by selecting the directory in the `Package Explorer`, and selecting the `Spoofax (meta) > Run all selected tests` menu.
-A test runner will appear listing all tests, showing progress and which tests success or failure.
+- All tests in a project or directory can be run by selecting the project or directory in the `Package Explorer`, and selecting the `Spoofax (meta) > Run all selected tests` menu.
+A test runner will appear, listing all tests, showing progress and which tests success or failure.
 Running all tests (especially for FGJ) takes quite a while.
-For faster results, open individual files, or run fewer tests by selecting subdirectories of the `test` directory.
+For faster results, open individual files, or run fewer tests by selecting subdirectories of the test project.

-The `statix.tests` project contains unit tests for Statix itself.
-It contains a `test` folder with tests similar to the tests in the language projects.
+The `statix.test` project contains unit tests for Statix itself.

 ## Claims Supported by the Artifact